Quick Start

 Offline wheels included

-2. Open the dashboard
+2. Open the Setup Wizard

 3. Add your first license server

-Use the Admin UI Setup Wizard:
+Use the Setup Wizard:

 - Select the license manager type (FlexLM, RLM, LM-X, or DSLS)